Gandji94/Football_Transfer_Model/README.md

 - Training & testing the model
 - Building the final model

-The data was collected from TransferMarket.com (transfer fees) and FBREF.com (player statistics).
+The data was collected from TransferMarket.com (transfer fees) (https://www.transfermarkt.com/) and FBREF.com (player statistics) (https://fbref.com/en/).
 We used the data to create data frames that were used for exploratory analysis and to train & test various machine learning models.

 The final model allows us to predict the potential transfer fees of footballers with relatively good accuracy.